LordEliasTM/GitHub_Dark_Continued_Further/README.md

-# GitHub Dark
+# GitHub Dark Revival
-Fork of moistp1ckle's theme that try to stay updated.
-All rights are going to moistp1ckle since there is no licence!
+Fork of moistp1ckle's theme that try to stay updated since it's outdated.
 A theme for BetterDiscord based off of the GitHub Dark theme.